ApolloAuto/apollo/docs/08_Planning/open_space_trajectory_optimizer_en.md

     ```

 5. When FLAGS_enable_parallel_trajectory_smoothing is true, the optimization process is as follows:
-   1. Trajectorypartition() function is used to segment the initial trajectory.
+   1. TrajectoryPartition() function is used to segment the initial trajectory.
-   2. Use loadhybridastarresultineigen() function to store the partitioned trajetory into xws and UWS respectively.
+   2. Use LoadHybridAstarResultInEigen() function to store the partitioned trajectory into xws and UWS respectively.
    3. Set the initial information(a,V) of each trajectory.
    4. the initial information of the first trajectory is the end point of the stitching trajectory.
    5. In the next trajectory, the initial information is set to zero.
 At the start of the trajectory, the vehicle is stationary.